transloadit/uppy/ARCHITECTURE.md

 * Some stuff from Core won’t be used in React (or won’t be needed by all users), `updateAll()` for example, that is tied to current UI rendering implementation. *Might not be an issue if it’s just a few methods.*

-C. Another approach is to create a separate version of Uppy for React, uppy-react, not use Core in it, re-create Core in form of UppyContainer, manage state in that (and possibly allow for Redux, Mobx or whatever else someone is using), while re-using some parts of current Uppy.
-This has been explored here: https://github.com/hedgerh/uppy-react.

-Ideally we would like to not end up with two separate versions — regular Uppy and React Uppy — that needs to be maintained and both updated each time.
-Though sometimes that’s exactly what lib authors are doing — creating separate React versions.

----

 Also, Yo-Yo (Bel) has some issues:

 - Local network requests from `<img src="">` are made on each state update.
 Not a big deal, but annoying and does not happing with vdom solutions, like Preact.